 Covered Services include purchase, fitting, needed adjustment, repairs, and replacements of:

-- orthopedic braces;

-- · supplies that are rigid or semi-rigid;

-- supportive devices which limit or stop motion of a weak or diseased body part; and
+- orthopedic braces. - supplies that are rigid or semi-rigid. - supportive devices which limit or stop motion of a weak or diseased body part. - podiatric shoe inserts and custom fit orthotics.

-- podiatric shoe inserts.

 Non-covered items include but are not limited to: